devzbysiu/chester/README.md

 ![AOT](res/aos.gif)

-The test is changed to make tests fail.
-After save, in the top right corner you can see the widget starts blinking which means that tests started.
-After the tests finish, the widget changes to red which means, that tests failed.
-Next, the test is fixed and changes are saved.
-The widget is blinking and then changes to green which means the tests passed.

 **Note:** Keep in mind the GIF above is a separate project which uses chester.
-Head over to [AOT](https://github.com/devzbysiu/aot) for details how to install the widget.
+Head over to [AOT](https://github.com/devzbysiu/aot) for details how to install the widget and to learn how the status is shown.
 Chester is designed as an API you can build upon.

 ## Chester API